-Inclusion Imperative Humanities Teaching Lab Course Transformation Support Grants
+Inclusion Imperative Humanities Teaching Labs Course Transformation Support Grants

 Humanities Teaching Labs (HTLabs) offer flexible, movable resources for course transformation, syllabus redesign, or the development of course projects.
-HTLab Course Transformation funding will support faculty and student training, digital and other tools, classroom technical support, speakers or consultants, stipends for community participants, and other teaching resources for community-engaged humanities teaching and learning that addresses the issues of race, equity, inclusion, and justice.
+HTLab Course Transformation funding can support faculty and student training, digital and other tools, classroom technical support, speakers or consultants, stipends for community participants, and other resources for community-engaged humanities teaching and learning that address issues of diversity, equity, inclusion, and justice.

-Before submission, applicants should discuss their proposed HTLab Course Transformation projects with Jessica Berman, Dresher Center Director and Inclusion Imperative Project Director, and/or Rachel Brubaker, Dresher Center Assistant Director.
+Before submission, applicants should discuss their proposed HTLab Course Transformation projects with Denise Meringolo, Dresher Center Acting Director and Inclusion Imperative Project Director, and/or Rachel Brubaker, Dresher Center Assistant Director.
 Send applications to firstname.lastname@example.org with subject “HTLab Course Transformation Support.”

 An HTLab on designing and teaching transformed courses, featuring a round-table discussion with Course Transformation Support Grant recipients, will be held on March 4, 2022, from 10:00 a.m.-11:30 a.m. (via WebEx).
 Time will be provided for questions.